Can supervise: YES

 Jackson, E, Righi, L, McGowan, E & Sapino, A 2011, '1104 POSTER Sphingosine Kinase 1 Correlates With a Neuroendocrine Phenotype in Breast Cancer in Vivo and in Vitro', European Journal of Cancer, vol. 47, pp. S125-S125.View/Download from: Publisher's site

-McGowan, EM, Alling, N, Jackson, E, Yagoub, D, Haass, NK, Allen, J & Martiniello-Wilks, R 2011, 'Evaluation Of Cell Cycle Arrest In Estrogen Responsive MCF-7 Breast Cancer Cells: Pitfalls Of The MTS Assay', PLoS ONE, vol. 6, no. 6, pp. 0-0.View/Download from: UTS OPUS or Publisher's site
+McGowan, EM, Alling, N, Jackson, E, Yagoub, D, Haass, NK, Allen, J & Martiniello-Wilks, R 2011, 'Evaluation Of Cell Cycle Arrest In Estrogen Responsive MCF-7 Breast Cancer Cells: Pitfalls Of The MTS Assay', PLoS ONE, vol. 6, no. 6, pp. 0-0.View/Download from: Publisher's site

 Endocrine resistance is a major problem with anti-estrogen treatments and how to overcome resistance is a major concern in the clinic.
 Reliable measurement of cell viability, proliferation, growth inhibition and death is important in screening for drug t